WeberSynBioLab/optoConfig-96/docs/guide.md

 1. You may be asked to allow execution of a foreign application.
 To do this, go to *System Preferences > Security & Privacy > General* and grant optoConfig-96 permission to run.
 Administrator rights may be required depending on your security settings.

 ## As a Python package
+If you do not want to download the package from PyPI, you can download and install it yourself.

 1. Clone the repository by entering:

      `git clone https://github.com/WeberSynBioLab/optoConfig-96.git`